Top 5 Mistakes To Avoid When Investing In New York Property

 Posted by Wei Min Tan on October 24, 2022

 Whenever I meet a new buyer client, especially a foreigner wanting to buy an apartment in Manhattan for rental income, the client often has certain pre-conceived ideas.
 This is understandable because it is impossible to understand a market from researching on Google from a few thousand miles away.
 The pre-conceived ideas are as follows.
 Not necessarily good or bad, but without proper advise, they could be costly mistakes.

-Read more: Foreign Buyer Guide to New York Property
+Weimin’s article, Foreign Buyer Guide to Investing in New York Property

 Let’s use the swimming pool as example.
 Some foreign buyers absolutely want a building with a swimming pool.
 I understand that because in countries like Singapore and Hong Kong, all top buildings have a pool and the pools are used by residents.
 In Manhattan, pools are seldom used.
 This is because swimming is not popular in Manhattan.
 Pools in buildings tend to be so short that one gets to the other end with 3 strokes.
 They are also narrow, 2 lanes usually, 3 lanes at the most.